-Note: Console and PC Clans are entirely separate entities.
-A PC account cannot be part of a Console Clan and vice versa.
-PC players also cannot visit the dojo of a Console Clan and vice versa, by any means.
+Note: Each platform is an entirely separate entity.
+A PC account cannot be part of a PS4 Clan and vice versa.
+PC players also cannot visit the dojo of a PS4 Clan and vice versa, by any means.

 Please note that another benefit that only a Warlord can have is the ability to change the Spawn Room of your dojo to any of the halls present using the console in the room you wish to change the Spawn Room to.